 The Rosewitzes have made it a family matter to support The Kwek Society.
-We were excited to receive this video they made to celebrate and inspire others through their ongoing commitment to collect period supplies for us and support our work to end period poverty among Native students and communities.
+We were excited to receive this video they made to celebrate and inspire others through their ongoing commitment to collect period supplies for us and support our work to end period poverty among Indigenous students and communities.

 Dell Chalk is a Potawatomi kwe (woman).
 She was one of the Kwek Society’s first monthly contributors.
 She believes all Indigenous women are sisters.
 Dell reports that, as the first woman in her family born away from her homeland and the founder of her own international non-profit, the opportunity to contribute to the Kwek Society’s mission made “her heart jump.”
 Dell’s great-grandmother, grandmother and mother were strong women who taught her that God, our Creator, made women special.
-She notes that, while she may never meet the Native students and community members The Kwek Society supports, each of them is precious and worthy and should know that others stand behind them.
+She notes that, while she may never meet the Indigenous students and community members The Kwek Society supports, each of them is precious and worthy and should know that others stand behind them.
 Her message to other women is to value yourselves, always help others, and give others hope, strength, understanding and special care, and to know you are loved.

 Dell Chalk (right) posing with The Kwek Society founder Eva Marie Carney and CPN Chairman John “Rocky” Barrett